-It’s not that hard to get people to show up at something, but building a church is entirely different.
+It’s not that hard to get people to show up to something, but building a church is entirely different.
 If you wanted to attract a crowd to a church service, it’s not that hard.
 Just give away $10 bills…it would be cheaper than a lot of the methods churches are using anyway.
 Free money would get people to show up, but you know it’s about much more than that.
-You may have a lot of people attending an event but completely disconnected from the body of Christ.
+You may have a lot of people attending an event, but they're completely disconnected from the body of Christ.
 A crowd is not a church.

 - The church shouldn’t be afraid of business strategies and tactics.

 While a local church is much more than a business, it is at least a business.
-Websites, payroll, and staff meetings have more in common with 21st-century companies than the first-century church, but that’s okay.
+Websites, payroll, and staff meetings have more in common with 21st-century companies than the first-century church, and that’s okay.